open4good/brands-company-mapping/README.md

 # brands-company-mapping
-This repository hosts a JSON mapping file that maps brand names to company names
+This repository hosts a JSON mapping file that maps brand names to company names, such as defined by [sustainalytics.com](https://www.sustainalytics.com/esg-rating)

 ## Purpose